oarshad25/ONT-CaptureSeq-nf/README.md

 OR

 (b) *sample manifest:* Path to sample sheet in csv format.
-The sample manifest should be a comma seperated values (.csv) file and include at least two columns named `id` and `path`
+The sample manifest should be a comma seperated values (.csv) file and include at least two columns named `id` and `fastqdir`

-- the `id` column is the sample id for each barcode
+- the `id` column is the sample id for each sample/barcode
-- the `path` column is the path to the directory containing the fastq files for the barcode.
+- the `fastqdir` column is the path to the directory containing the fastq files for the barcode.

 ### Pipeline parameters